michalm138/astek-python/README.md

 ```

 ### Email report system:
-To run the script which sends email raports every day at 10.00 am use command:
+To run the script which sends email reports every day at 10.00 am use command:
 ```
 python report.py
 ```